Trump slams Israel's prosecutors over Netanyahu corruption trial

 "The United States of America spends Billions of Dollar [sic] a year, far more than on any other Nation, protecting and supporting Israel.
 We are not going to stand for this," Trump said.

 Netanyahu "right now" was in the process of negotiating a deal with Hamas, Trump said, without giving further details.
-On Friday, the Republican president told reporters that he believes a ceasefire is close.
+On Friday, the Republican president told reporters that he believed a ceasefire was close.

-Interest in resolving the Gaza conflict has heightened in the wake of the US and Israeli bombing of Iran's nuclear facilities.
-A ceasefire to the 12-day Israel-Iran conflict went into effect early this week.
+Interest in resolving the Gaza conflict has heightened in the wake of the US and Israeli bombings of Iran's nuclear facilities.